 I was more than happy to see the boyam full of Narkeli Jam Pitha Maa packed for us.
 My mother-in-law makes the kinds of Pitha which I am not even aware of.
 While growing up we have had mostly Bhapa Pithe, Patishapta, Roshbora, Choshir Payesh, Moong Puli, Puli Pithe, Ranga Aloor Puli etc. However, after marriage, I have seen more than 40 varieties apart from the common ones at Mehebub's place.
 Both Maa and Nani (Mehebub's grandmother from his mother's side) are too good with their skills of making Pitha.
 Maa learned those from Nani and I have learned a few from both of them.

-This was however for the first time I have had Narkeli Jam Pitha.
-Tiny little-fried nugget like fritters, loaded with Coconut, Narkeli Jam Pitha is nothing but bliss.
+This was however the first time I had Narkeli Jam Pitha.
+Tiny little-fried nugget-like fritters, loaded with Coconut, Narkeli Jam Pitha are nothing but bliss.
 When asked Maa told me this is one of the easiest Pithe to make and that too without any fuss.
 Moreover, Narkeli Jam Pitha is something you can store for a month!
 While talking to Maa I was searching for the details on the internet and found a few recipes as well.

 This is one thing I always have noticed in Mehebub's family.
-In the last, almost nine year's of my marriage I have not seen Maa making complicated dishes.
+In the last, almost nine years of my marriage, I have not seen Maa making complicated dishes.
 She cooks well and she knows a lot about the dishes, however, she is not a person who is very fond of rich dishes.
 Both Maa and Abba believe in a simple lifestyle.
-They are now after Abba's retirement are living in the ancestral house in Dubrajpur peacefully.
+They are now after Abba's retirement living in the ancestral house in Dubrajpur peacefully.
 This time I have seen the Farmhouse in its full view.
-Abba was sharing now our little farmhouse is full of the fresh veggies.
-Maa, in fact, packed quite a few for us.
+Abba was sharing that now our little farmhouse is full of fresh veggies.
+Maa packed quite a few for us.

 They have stayed out of the city almost all through Abba's service life.
 He retired from Indian Railways a few years back.
 Both Mehebub and my Sister-in-law were in the hostel during their student life.
 Now that Abba has retired, they decided to use the ancestral house as their base.

-Coming back to the Narkeli Jam Pitha; I aksed maa why this name and I found her reply quite interesting.
+Coming back to the Narkeli Jam Pitha; I asked Maa why this name and I found her reply quite interesting.
 Narkeli Jam Pitha is a lookalike of Kalo Jaam ( Jamun/ jambul/ Jambnang) and that is why the name!
 Maa also told me, this particular type of Pitha is more popular in Bangladesh than in India.

 Here's how I make Narkeli Jam Pitha at Debjanir Rannaghar!